-Chimu Adventures’ hotel and operations manager, Australian, Nick Macciocca has been on deck at Casa República in Lima reporting an increase in occupancy month on month with August now enjoying 50% occupancy during the week, swelling to 70% on weekends following a trend that is happening countrywide.
+Chimu Adventures’ hotel and operations manager, Australian Nick Macciocca, has been on deck at Casa República in Lima reporting an increase in occupancy month by month.
 All remaining hotel staff are now back on full hours and the hotel has had to increase its workforce to keep up with the increasing demand.

 A far cry from the early days of the pandemic where the hotel was used to help tourists find their way home, then offering quarantine for returning Peruvians.
 Now occupants in the hotel are business and leisure travellers, 80% from the US/Canada, 10% Europe and 10% local during the week, with weekends swelling due to the rooftop bar, showing a mix of 50/50 locals and foreigners.
 Last-minute bookings are the current trend.

-The Peruvian borders were most recently opened to international visitors, without the need to quarantine on arrival, in March 2021, since then COVID cases and deaths have been on a steady and significant decline, whilst vaccination rates are accelerating.
-Peru has secured 90 million doses of various vaccines to cover its 33 million population and hope to be complete by November 2021.
+The Peruvian borders were recently opened to international visitors, without the need to quarantine on arrival, in March 2021.
+Since then, COVID cases and deaths have been on a steady and significant decline, whilst vaccination rates are accelerating.
+Peru has high vaccination rates, with 79% of its population fully vaccinated.

 The country is now focusing on reinvigorating a completely decimated tourist industry.
-All major tourist attractions are now open, albeit with restrictions on numbers.
-Local hotels and tour operators, including Casa República, are offering pricing at less than half of pre-pandemic rates in an attempt to stimulate visitor numbers.
-It seems to be working so far, with international visitor numbers constantly improving and the locals are welcoming tourists back with open arms.
+All major tourist attractions are now open.
+In Peru, international visitor numbers are constantly improving and the locals are welcoming tourists back with open arms.

 All of the great dining options in Lima have also survived the pandemic, so its place as the gastronomic hub of Latin America has been well-preserved, and with total tourist numbers down, there has never been a better time to secure a much-coveted table at global culinary giants such as Maido and Central restaurants.

 Though one of the more conservative countries in its re-opening approach, compared to some other countries in South America, Peru tourism is starting to blossom and essentially leading many in the world in terms of reopening borders and the economy.
-Whilst the risk of a third wave is prevalent everywhere in the world, vaccines, it seems, are now protecting most citizens from the worst of outcomes and 2022 poses to be a very busy year for tourism in Peru.
+Peru has been successful in protecting most citizens from the worst of outcomes and 2022 poses to be a very busy year for tourism in Peru.

-Looking toward the future, Chimu Adventures have been working hard on their post-pandemic product range with a focus on avoiding over-tourism and facilitating an even better engagement between travellers and the communities they visit.
+Chimu Adventures have been working hard on their Peruvian product range with a focus on avoiding over-tourism and facilitating an even better engagement between travellers and the communities they visit.

-“People really do make or break travel experiences and we’re trying to find a way to build better bonds so that both traveller and community’s benefit.”
-Said Chad Cary, Chimu Adventures, Co-founder.
+“People really do make or break travel experiences and we’re trying to find a way to build better bonds so that both traveller and communities benefit.”
+Said Chad Cary, Chimu Adventures, Co-Founder.

 For more stories behind the scenes from people in travel read more on the Chimu Chat